JonmarCorpuz/SecondBrain/Protocol - STP.md

 * The designated port is the port with the lowest cost to reach the root bridge
 * If multiple ports on a switch offer the same shortest path to the root bridge, the one with the lowest port number will be the one that'll be selected as the designated port
 * Designated ports will be placed in a fowarding state in order to allow traffic to pass through
+* This is the only port that a switch will forward STP BPDUs to

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)